bandicm/asynco/README.md

 - Object oriented
 - Small and easy to integrate
 - Header only
-- Asynchronous launch functions
+- Asynchronous programming
-- Multithread parallel execution of tasks
+- Multithread
-- Timer functions: interval, timeout
+- Asynchronous timer functions: interval, timeout
-- Events (on, emit)
+- Typed events (on, emit)
-- Event loop
+- Event loops
+- Parallel execution loops
 ## Installation

 Just download the latest release and unzip it into your project.